Granby Four Streets: Government regeneration

 By the early 1990s, around 150 of the 200 houses in the Granby Street site were unoccupied.
 The Granby Residents Association was established in 1993 in an effort to prevent the demolition of what were by then the last four remaining streets.
 The association lobbied the council throughout the 1990s despite further losses of streets in the surrounding area.
 In 1994, the Independent newspaper classed Toxteth as "one of the most deprived areas in Britain" as more residents left the area, however the residents' association was successful in preventing the final four streets from being demolished.
 The Housing Market Renewal Initiative was established in 2002 and identified the four streets as a potential site for new housing, although it was publicly criticised for measures that were perceived as social cleansing by pricing existing residents out of the area.

-Throughout 2003–2004, the majority of the properties were bought by Liverpool City Council and boarded up, while a smaller amount were purchased by the Housing Market Renewal Initiative.
+Throughout 2003–2004, the majority of the properties were bought by Liverpool City Council and boarded up, while a smaller number were purchased by the Housing Market Renewal Initiative.
 English Partnerships funded the council's acquisitions at a cost of £1,020,750 (£9,000 on average per property), although some were not acquired due to higher asking prices as a result of their superior condition.
 The council appointed Gleeson Group plc as the lead developer for the four streets.